 Here are a few things I look for in a vacuum:

-- Lightweight: Dragging a heavy vacuum around is not my idea of fun.
+- Weight.
+Dragging a heavy vacuum around is not my idea of fun.
 I need a vacuum that performs well without requiring me to get a major workout pushing it around.

 Shark Navigator Lift-Away Professional Upright

 This is one fantastic vacuum!
 No more pulling a heavy vacuum up and down the stairs.
 The Shark Navigator Lift-Away is lightweight, and the canister lifts off the base of the vacuum to allow you to vacuum stairs and other hard-to-reach places easily.
 Unlike many other similar vacuums, the Shark Navigator Lift-Away has an extra-large capacity dust cup, which holds 4.4 quarts of dirt.
 This means I can vacuum my entire house without having to empty the dust cup!

 Suction is not a problem with the Shark Navigator Lift-Away.
 After my kids track dirt across the carpet, I know it will vacuum up easily.
 When vacuuming hard floors, simply push the button to turn off the brush roll for equally great results.
 This vacuum works so well and requires such little effort that my kids have actually been known to offer to vacuum up their own messes!